David R. Slavitt: Personal life

-Slavitt was born in White Plains, New York on March 23, 1935, the son of lawyer Samuel Saul Slavitt and Adele Beatrice Slavitt, a paralegal.
+Slavitt was born in White Plains, New York, on March 23, 1935, the son of lawyer Samuel Saul Slavitt and Adele Beatrice Slavitt, a paralegal.

 Slavitt attended Phillips Academy in Andover, Massachusetts, where his first writing teacher was Dudley Fitts.
 He received an undergraduate degree from Yale University (where he studied under Cleanth Brooks and Robert Penn Warren and was elected class poet, "Scholar of the House," in 1956), graduating with a Bachelor of Arts (magna cum laude), and then a Master's degree in English from Columbia University in 1957.

 He was married to Lynn Nita Meyer on August 27, 1956.
 They had three children: Evan Meyer, Sarah Rebecca, and Joshua Rytman; while raising their young children, the Slavitts lived for some years in Miami, Florida.
+His son Josh attended grade school with Fiona Kelleghan.
 Slavitt and his first wife were divorced on December 20, 1977.

 Slavitt's Florida house was burgled during the summer of 1973.
 His family were no longer happy to live in Miami; they moved to live in Cambridge, Massachusetts.
 For a short time he lived in Belmont.
 He then met Janet Lee Abrahm, later to be Professor of Medicine at Harvard Medical School, and they were married on April 16, 1978.
 Abrahm was appointed Chief Resident at Moffitt Hospital of University of California, San Francisco, where they lived for a year.
 Together, they moved to Philadelphia, where Abrahm had earned a fellowship; they moved to Boston in 2000, when she was hired at Harvard University.

-Slavitt's mother was murdered in 1978 by a teen-aged burglar, who was convicted and imprisoned.
-Slavitt's poetry, which rings many emotional changes, became darker, by his own admission.
+Slavitt's mother was murdered in 1982 by a teenaged burglar, who was convicted and imprisoned.
+Slavitt's poetry became darker, by his own admission.

-Slavitt remains close to his children, and he said proudly in a 2011 interview: "What amazes me is not the 100 books, but the fact that I am 76 and have nine grandchildren."
+The Slavitts are a close-knit family; he said proudly in a 2011 interview: "What amazes me is not the 100 books, but the fact that I am 76 and have nine grandchildren."
+He and Janet lived in Cambridge, Massachusetts.

-Politically, he has identified himself as a Republican.
 He and his first wife are Jewish and raised their children in that faith.